reeddunkle/Codjo/References/Optimizing.md

 ### Time

-In the example of the `is_palindrome` method that I made for the test, I talked about the idea of how much time it requires.
+Using the example of the `is_palindrome` method that I made for [the test](https://github.com/reeddunkle/Codjo/blob/master/Problem1_Richie_Rich/richie_rich_test.py) for Problem1, I talked about the idea of how much time it requires.
 When talking about how much time a function requires, people use terms like "time complexity", and "run time", and they will represent it using the "Big O" notation.
 Here's the method:

 ```python
 def is_palindrome(text):